johnsosoka/site-johnsosoka-com/website/blog/_posts/2021-08-21-we-moved-cross-country.md

 ![pod-dropoff](/assets/img/blog/id-nc-move/pod-dropoff.JPEG)

-Our moving pod was delayed, so despite our best efforts we still had several days with almost no furniture.
+Despite our best efforts, our moving pod was delayed, leaving us with almost no furniture for several days.
 Not a big deal.
 Our pod driver did a really great job navigating the narrow roads in our neighborhood.
 At the time of this writing we have been in North Carolina for a couple of months.
 We are enjoying it so far, the greenery is astounding, the people are delightful and there is plenty to explore.